-Commission considers it unnecessary to include Grid Australia's proposed new clause.
-This is because the cross-reference to rule 8.6 is adequate to clarify that NSPs may disclose information in certain circumstances to Registered Participants and other persons to facilitate coordinated connection applications and enquiries.
+The Commission has maintained the view that it is unnecessary to include Grid Australia's proposed new clause 5.3.8(c1).
+The Commission still maintains that the cross-reference in clause 5.3.8 of the Rules to rule 8.6 is adequate to clarify that NSPs may disclose information in certain circumstances to Registered Participants and other persons to facilitate coordinated connection applications and enquiries.